Civic Engagement

 Federal work-study

-Work alongside community partners to serve those in the greater Wilkes-Barre community.
-Check out our opportunities!
+Work alongside community partners to serve those in the greater Wilkes-Barre community with numerous federal work study opportunities.

 Strength in numbers